 DARMSTADT, Germany (Reuters Life!) - A German pop singer who confessed to knowingly exposing two men to the risk of HIV after finding out she had the virus herself was convicted by a court Thursday of grievous bodily harm.

 Nadja Benaissa, 28, from German girl-band No Angels was given a two-year suspended sentence.
 She could have faced up to 10 years in jail.
 Prosecutors had sought a lenient sentence because Benaissa had confessed and expressed remorse.

 I made a huge mistake, Benaissa told the Darmstadt court in western Germany at the end of the trial Wednesday, adding she had kept it all a secret because she was afraid of what would happen if the public learned she had been HIV-positive.

 I was a coward, she said.
 I'm sorry from the bottom of my heart.
 I wish I could turn back the clock and make it all not happen.

 Benaissa was convicted of causing grievous bodily harm in one instance for infecting a 34-year-old talent agent, and attempted grievous bodily harm for another occasion when she had unprotected sex with another man between 2000 and 2004.

-She was also required to perform 300 hours of community service and submit to regular counseling sessions.
+She was also required to perform 300 hours of community service and submit to regular counselling sessions.

-Both state prosecutor Peter Liesenfeld and her defense attorney Oliver Wallasch had sought a suspended sentence.
-Liesenfeld told reporters her full confession and expression of regret were the main reasons for the leniency.
+Both state prosecutor Peter Liesenfeld and Benaissa's defence attorney had sought a suspended sentence.
+Liesenfeld told reporters the fact she had made a full confession and expressed regret were the main reasons for the leniency.